mpadillamarcos/java-spring-bank/README.md

 ## Challenges

-One of the main challenges was dealing with concurrency because any concurrency issue would have serious consequences in the account balance when transferring money from one account to another.
-Testing was a challenge from the start as this is the first project I've worked with TDD.
-Furthermore, object-oriented programming was a whole other challenge, requiring careful design considerations to create a scalable and easily maintainable code.
+- :thread: **Concurrency**: any concurrency issue would have had serious consequences in the account balance when transferring money from one account to another.
+- :white_check_mark: **Testing**: it was a challenge from the start as this is the first project I've worked with TDD.
+- :technologist: **Object-oriented programming**: requires careful design considerations to create a scalable and easily maintainable code.